Torsteinws/chores/ImageCollector/README.md

 # About
-Recursively find all image files in the current directory, and copy them to a new directory *image-collector-result*
+Recursively find all image files in the current directory, and copy them to a new directory called *Image Collector Result*

 # Prerequisite
 - Dotnet 8